pdf-raku/PDF-Class-raku/README.md

 # PDF::Class

-PDF::Class provides a set of classes and accessors for structured access to PDF documents as described int the PDF 1.7 Reference Guide.
+PDF::Class provides a set of classes and accessors that map to the internal structure of PDF documents as described int the PDF 1.7 Reference Guide, allowing both navigation and validation of PDF files.

+PDF::Class also understands inheritance (via Parent entries) and the sometimes finicky serialization rules regarding PDF construction into indirect objects.
+These details are automatically handled to ensure the `save-as` method correctly serializes the PDF.

 PDF::Class is the base class for [PDF::API6](https://github.com/p6-pdf/PDF-API6).

-As well as structural and type validation; PDF::Class also understands inheritance (via Parent entries) and the sometimes finicky serialization rules regarding PDF construction into indirect objects.
-These details are automatically handled to ensure the `save-as` method correctly serializes the PDF.

 The top level of a PDF document is of type `PDF::Class`.
 It contains the `PDF::Catalog` in its root entry.
 Other classes in the document are accessible from the Catalog.